OpenEvalProject/evals/manuscripts/elife-85338/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/0190ak572 School of Global Public Health, New York University New York United States
+1. School of Global Public Health, New York University New York United States ([ROR:0190ak572](https://ror.org/0190ak572))
-2. https://ror.org/008s83205 Department of Obstetrics and Gynecology, Heersink School of Medicine, University of Alabama at Birmingham Birmingham United States
+2. Department of Obstetrics and Gynecology, Heersink School of Medicine, University of Alabama at Birmingham Birmingham United States ([ROR:008s83205](https://ror.org/008s83205))
-3. https://ror.org/046rm7j60 Division of General Internal Medicine and Health Services Research, University of California, Los Angeles Los Angeles United States
+3. Division of General Internal Medicine and Health Services Research, University of California, Los Angeles Los Angeles United States ([ROR:046rm7j60](https://ror.org/046rm7j60))
 4. PCOS Challenge: The National Polycystic Ovary Syndrome Atlanta United States
-5. https://ror.org/046rm7j60 Department of Obstetrics and Gynecology, University of California, Los Angeles Los Angeles United States
+5. Department of Obstetrics and Gynecology, University of California, Los Angeles Los Angeles United States ([ROR:046rm7j60](https://ror.org/046rm7j60))
-6. https://ror.org/012zs8222 Department of Health Policy, Management and Behavior, University at Albany, State University of New York Rensselaer United States
+6. Department of Health Policy, Management and Behavior, University at Albany, State University of New York Rensselaer United States ([ROR:012zs8222](https://ror.org/012zs8222))
-7. https://ror.org/008s83205 Department of Medicine, Heersink School of Medicine, University of Alabama at Birmingham Birmingham United States
+7. Department of Medicine, Heersink School of Medicine, University of Alabama at Birmingham Birmingham United States ([ROR:008s83205](https://ror.org/008s83205))
-8. https://ror.org/008s83205 Department of Healthcare Organization and Policy, School of Public Health, University of Alabama at Birmingham Birmingham United States
+8. Department of Healthcare Organization and Policy, School of Public Health, University of Alabama at Birmingham Birmingham United States ([ROR:008s83205](https://ror.org/008s83205))

 † Corresponding author

 ## Abstract

-Polycystic ovary syndrome (PCOS) is the most common hormone disorder affecting about one in seven reproductive-aged women worldwide and approximately 6 million women in the United States (U.S.).
+Background:Polycystic ovary syndrome (PCOS) is the most common hormone disorder affecting about one in seven reproductive-aged women worldwide and approximately 6 million women in the United States (U.S.).
 PCOS can be a significant burden to those affected and is associated with an increased prevalence of mental health (MH) disorders such as depression, anxiety, eating disorders, and postpartum depression.
-We undertook this study to determine the excess economic burden associated with MH disorders in women with PCOS in order to allow for a more accurate prioritization of the disorder as a public health priority.
-Following PRISMA reporting guidelines for systematic review, we searched PubMed, Web of Science, EBSCO, Medline, Scopus, and PsycINFO through July 16, 2021, for studies on MH disorders in PCOS.
+We undertook this study to determine the excess economic burden associated with MH disorders in women with PCOS in order to allow for a more accurate prioritization of the disorder as a public health priority.Methods:Following PRISMA reporting guidelines for systematic review, we searched PubMed, Web of Science, EBSCO, Medline, Scopus, and PsycINFO through July 16, 2021, for studies on MH disorders in PCOS.
 Excluded were studies not in humans, without controls, without original data, or not peer reviewed.
 As anxiety, depression, eating disorders, and postpartum depression were by far the most common MH disorders assessed by the studies, we performed our meta-analysis on these disorders.
 Meta-analyses were performed using the DerSimonian–Laird random effects model to compute pooled estimates of prevalence ratios (PRs) for the associations between PCOS and these MH disorders and then calculated the excess direct costs related to these disorders in U.S. dollars (USD) for women suffering from PCOS in the U.S. alone.
-The quality of selected studies was assessed using the Newcastle-Ottawa Scale.
-We screened 78 articles by title/abstract, assessed 43 articles in full text, and included 25 articles.
+The quality of selected studies was assessed using the Newcastle-Ottawa Scale.Results:We screened 78 articles by title/abstract, assessed 43 articles in full text, and included 25 articles.
 Pooled PRs were 1.42 (95% confidence interval [CI]: 1.32–1.52) for anxiety, 1.65 (95% CI: 1.44–1.89) for depression, 1.48 (95% CI: PR: 1.06–2.05) for eating disorders, and 1.20 (95% CI: 0.96–1.50) for postpartum depression, for PCOS relative to controls.
 In the U.S., the additional direct healthcare costs associated with anxiety, depression, and eating disorders in PCOS were estimated to be $1.939 billion/yr, $1.678 billion/yr, and $0.644 billion/yr in 2021 USD, respectively.
 Postpartum depression was excluded from the cost analyses due to the non-significant meta-analysis result.
-Taken together, the additional direct healthcare costs associated with anxiety, depression, and eating disorders in PCOS were estimated to be $4.261 billion/yr in 2021 USD.
-Overall, the direct healthcare annual costs for the most common MH disorders in PCOS, namely anxiety, depression, and eating disorders, exceeds $4 billion in 2021 USD for the U.S. population alone.
+Taken together, the additional direct healthcare costs associated with anxiety, depression, and eating disorders in PCOS were estimated to be $4.261 billion/yr in 2021 USD.Conclusions:Overall, the direct healthcare annual costs for the most common MH disorders in PCOS, namely anxiety, depression, and eating disorders, exceeds $4 billion in 2021 USD for the U.S. population alone.
 Taken together with our prior work, these data suggest that the healthcare-related economic burden of PCOS exceeds $15 billion yearly, considering the costs of PCOS diagnosis, and costs related to PCOS-associated MH, reproductive, vascular, and metabolic disorders.
-As PCOS has much the same prevalence across the world, the excess economic burden attributable to PCOS globally is enormous, mandating that the scientific and policy community increase its focus on this important disorder.
-The study was supported, in part, by PCOS Challenge: The National Polycystic Ovary Syndrome Association and by the Foundation for Research and Education Excellence
+As PCOS has much the same prevalence across the world, the excess economic burden attributable to PCOS globally is enormous, mandating that the scientific and policy community increase its focus on this important disorder.Funding:The study was supported, in part, by PCOS Challenge: The National Polycystic Ovary Syndrome Association and by the Foundation for Research and Education Excellence

 ## Introduction